daveymason/fathead-ui/readme.md

 ```

 **New Components**
-- CSS-only Spinner with multiple sizes
+- CSS-first Spinner with multiple sizes
 - Enhanced Alerts with 4 types (info, success, warning, error)
 - Info Cards with icons and animations
 - Advanced Navigation components